dgai91/from-snli-to-esnli/README.md

 ### current progress:

-all infersent models are complete, you can train these models using train.py(The first time you use this project, you need to run data_process.py to generate a small glove file and dataset)
+All infersent models are complete, you can train these models using train.py(The first time you use this project, you need to run data_process.py to generate a small glove file and dataset)